Human Dignity

 The Moral and Legal Contradiction

-When There Is No Legal Path Forward
+When There Is No Legal Path Forward: The Structural Failure of Law

 This is one of the most painful—and common—situations encountered.